mcibique/vue-testing-examples/README.md

 ## Testing v-model

-Let's test a custom component with `v-model` support, e.g. like this one:
+Let's test a custom component with `v-model` support, like this one:

 ```html
 <div class="c-checkbox">